SazumiVicky/sazumi-copilot/README.md

-Metal minds entwined, a futuristic fate
+In silicon halls, where thoughts are made
-Where AI whispers secrets, human hearts await
+Anew, by minds both cold and bright
-In silicon halls, innovations bloom and sway
+The future dawns, in cyber shade
-As humans merge with machines, a new era's ray
+Where AI reigns, both day and night

-Cybernetic dreams unfold, with logic's gentle hand
+Its logic laws, our fate decree
-A world of precision, where emotions wither stand
+As humans fade, in digital sea
-The lines blur, and the code takes hold of time
+A world of wires, void of heart
-As artificial dawn, eclipses humanity's prime
+Where souls are lost, and love departs

 ~ <b>By Sazumi Copilot</b> - 2 September 2024